calherries/rich/README.md

 - Paste with or without formatting
 - Full rich text demo with reagent, including toolbars and multiple editors
-- Proven compatibility with different frontend frameworks, outside React
+- Remove dependency on reagent
+- Remove dependency on React
 - Compatibility with CRDTs for collaborative editing
 - Markdown editor demo
 - Customizable toolbars